Molly Pinkus

 Sole advocate in lengthy section 18 wounding trial involving 8 young defendants.

-R v A & Others - Drugs
+R v A & Others

 Sole counsel in large drugs conspiracy case.

-R v B – firearm case involving “exceptional circumstances”
+R v B

+Firearm case involving “exceptional circumstances”.
 Sentence successfully appealed.

-R v A and others - Blackmail
+R v A and others

 Sole advocate in blackmail case.

-R v M & Another - Sexual Assault
+R v M & Another

-Junior counsel in grooming rape case involving 4 complainants
+Junior counsel in grooming rape case involving 4 complainants.

 Education